Gower-metric/gower-metric/docs/source/index.rst

    It is possible to make it iterative, so the algorithm will keep changing the threshold until it reaches desired state.
 However, this will require more numerical speed optimizations.
 - Advanced weights optimization techniques.
    Currently, the package supports basic weight handling methodology.
-We plan to implement more advanced techniques, such as cophenetic correlation optimization and index of agreement.
+We plan to implement more advanced handling, saving and loading weights to/from files.
 - Kernel density estimator bandwidth selection methods.
    Currently, the package supports Silverman's rule of thumb for bandwidth selection.
 We plan to add more methods, such as Scott's rule.